Mirabdollahi/Mutex/README.md

   stop: true
 ```

 Once again we proved our self.
-We are now able to search our programs for blocking code and place a `redeemer` to keeps hands off flow of control every 10 milliseconds.
+We are now able to search our programs for blocking code and place a `redeemer` to keeps hands-off flow of control every 10 milliseconds.
 But without any further action, we are on the verge of destroying our reputation.

 Although we have solved how to prevent blocking, we have opened the door to the possibility of having critical sections in single-threaded context.
 Every time we allow blocked codes to be executed, we are allowing shared data to be modified.
 If we were in the middle of a function, modifying shared data means our current execution path inside the function may no longer fulfill where we are now.
 And in some cases, change in critical sections requires change or changes in outer scopes.